oracle/macaron/docs/source/pages/using.rst

 If the repository remote URL is from an unknown git service (see :ref:`Git Services <supported_git_services>` for a list of supported git services in Macaron), Macaron won't recognize it when analyzing the repository.

 You would need to tell Macaron about that git service through the ``defaults.ini`` config.
 For example, let's say you want to analyze a repository hosted at ``https://git.example.com/foo/target``.
-First, you need to create a ``defaults.ini`` file in the current workspace with the following content:
+First, you need to create a ``defaults.ini`` file in the current working directory with the following content:

 .. code-block:: ini